borozky/wda-a2/README.md

 This application has 2 sub systems.
 The first one is the system to submit and store tickets and the second one is the admin system.

 The ticket submission system is written in Laravel 5.4 with MySQL/SQLite database.
 The admin system is written in ReactJS with ExpressJS backend.
-The express backend communicates with
+The express backend (running on port 8081) will get the ticket data from Laravel-SQL system (running on port 8081).

 ### How to run
 It is assumed that you have downloaded this project in your local machine.